 Jung accepted alchemy as the precursor of his own Depth Psychology and did much to inspire modern interest in alchemy.
 He discovered that the surreal images contained in alchemical texts were related to images that spontaneously emerged in the dreams of his patients.
 This was the map of the unconscious that he had been looking for.

-To receive The Restored Temple of Hermes, the free newsletter of the Alchemical Egg, e-mailed every other month or so, with articles and news about up-coming lectures, workshops, and publications, send an e-mail to me with The Restored Temple of Hermes in the subject line.
+To receive The Restored Temple of Hermes, the free newsletter of The Alchemical Tarot and the Alchemical Egg, e-mailed every other month or so, with articles and news about up-coming lectures, workshops, and publications, send an e-mail to me with The Restored Temple of Hermes in the subject line.
 Also, please let me know what state or country you live in.

-Issue 31 of the Restored Temple of Hermes was sent outon February 24, 2013.
+Issue 39 of the Restored Temple of Hermes was sent out on January 4, 2015.
 If you did not receive it you may need to send me an updated email address.

 and send me a Friend request

 Read about the Alchemical Tarot and other Tarot decks on Aeclectic Tarot